Lemon Bars Recipe with a buttery shortbread crust and a tangy, sweet lemon topping. A dusting of powdered sugar takes them over the top!

 Instructions

-• Line a ceramic 9×13-inch pan (don’t use a metal pan—it will make the bars taste metallic) with parchment paper, leaving an overhang for easy removal.
-Lightly spray the pan with cooking spray and set aside.
+• Line a ceramic 9×13-inch pan with parchment paper, leaving an overhang on the sides.
+Lightly spray with cooking spray and set aside.

-• In a stand mixer with a whisk attachment (or a bowl and hand mixer), beat together room temperature butter and 1/2 cup granulated sugar.
-Beat until smooth and creamy, about 2–4 minutes.
-Scrape edges of the bowl as needed.
-Add 3/4 teaspoon salt, vanilla bean paste, and 2 cups of flour.
-Beat until a thick dough forms, scraping the sides as needed.
-(Dough too soft?
-Add 1–3 additional tablespoons flour.)
+• In a stand mixer or with a hand mixer, beat the butter and 1/2 cup granulated sugar until smooth and creamy, about 2-4 minutes.
+Scrape the bowl as needed.
+Add 3/4 teaspoon salt and vanilla.
+Mix until integrated.
+Finally, add 2 cups flour.
+Mix until a thick dough forms.
+If the dough is too soft, add 1 to 3 tablespoons more flour.

-• Very finely zest a lemon to get 2 teaspoons lemon zest.
-(Be careful to avoid the white pith of the lemons—that will make your bars bitter.)
-Juice lemons to get 2/3 cup juice.
+• Zest the lemons to get 2 teaspoons zest (avoid the white pith).
+Juice the lemons to get 2/3 cup juice.

-• In a high-powered blender, add remaining 1-1/2 cups granulated sugar and lemon zest.
-Pulse just to break down the zest, about 5–8 times.
-Do not over-blend or you’ll get powdered sugar!
-Add remaining 3 tablespoons flour, lemon juice, remaining 1/4 teaspoon salt, eggs, heavy cream, and lemon extract (if using).
-Blend for 20 seconds or until just incorporated—again, being careful to not over-blend but ensuring all ingredients are emulsified together.
-Use a spatula to stir the mixture and let sit until needed.
+• In a blender, combine the remaining 1½ cups sugar and the zest.
+Pulse 5 times (1 second each) to slightly break down the zest.
+Add remaining 3 tablespoons flour, lemon juice, remaining 1/4 teaspoon salt, eggs, cream, and lemon extract (if using).
+Blend for 10 seconds or just until smooth.
+Do not overblend.
+Stir the mixture with a spatula and set aside.

 Recipe Notes